Back to Blog

 The main obstacle lies in the difference between how we, humans, visualize an idea and how AI processes and interprets textual instructions.
 While our mind automatically fills gaps and contextualizes information, AI depends exclusively on explicit information provided in the prompt.

-Research conducted by MIT on generative AI behavior reveals that "input specificity determines up to 70% of output quality in image generation systems".
-This means that the difference between a mediocre and exceptional image lies, most of the time, in the quality of instructions provided.
+A study conducted by MIT on generative AI behavior reveals that "input specificity determines up to 70% of output quality in image generation systems".
+This means that the difference between a mediocre image and an exceptional one is, most of the time, in the quality of instructions provided.

 The most common errors that sabotage your results include: